qzane/Compilers/README.md

 ## for ubuntu users
 ### install jdk and eclipse
 ```
-sudo apt-add-repository ppa:mmk2410/eclipse-ide-java # the official version of eclipse is too old
+# the version of eclipse in the official repositories is too old
+sudo apt-add-repository ppa:mmk2410/eclipse-ide-java
 sudo apt-get update
 sudo apt-get install openjdk-8-jdk
 sudo apt install eclipse-ide-java